R0bi7/First-step-into-interoperability/docs/SENDING_CROSS_CHAIN_MESSAGE.md

 (or client) when calling the following ``executeCall`` method.
 Then ``xCall`` compares it with the saved hash value to validate its integrity.

-## Execute Call on destination chain
+## Execute Call On The Destination Chain
 After ```CallMessage``` Event is observed by user (client) he invokes the following method on ``xCall`` with the given ``_reqId`` and ``_data``.

 ```java